idaholab/moose/modules/navier_stokes/doc/content/source/fv/bcs/INSFVOutletPressureBC.md

 which allows modifications to the coefficients used to compute the Rhie-Chow interpolation in [`INSFVMomentumAdvection`](INSFVMomentumAdvection.md).
 When applying a `INSFVOutletPressureBC` for the pressure, no `FVBCs` should be given for the velocity on the same `boundary`.
-In this way a zero vicous flux is implicitly applied for the velocity on the `boundary`.
+In this way a zero viscous flux is implicitly applied for the velocity on the `boundary`.

 !syntax parameters /FVBCs/INSFVOutletPressureBC